 In modern supermarkets, it is very difficult to avoid packaging completely.
 You may not be able to be perfect at this, so please don’t look at this as if you have to be all or nothing.

 Some “zero waste” people may truly not generate any waste, but they have the privilege of access to different markets that can help make this possible, and may not need to worry about price shopping.
-If you live in an area that is considered a food desert, it will probably be impossible to avoid all food packaging.
+If you live in a food desert, avoiding all food packaging will be impossible.

 Just do the best you can.
 Choose whole foods with the least amount of packaging when it makes sense to do so.